Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 - Terraform:
   - `avm-res-<rp>-<armresourcename>` (Module name for registry)
   - `terraform-<provider>-avm-res-<rp>-<armresourcename>` (GitHub repository name to meet registry naming requirements)
+    - `<provider>` is the logical abstraction of various APIs used by Terraform.
+In most cases, this is should to be `azurerm` for resource modules.

 Example: `avm-res-compute-virtualmachine`